seaflow-uw/seaflow-web/content/instrument/seaflow/index.md

 SeaFlow is an underway flow cytometer that provides continuous, real-time observations of phytoplankton in the ocean.

 <!--more-->
-The SeaFlow cytometer was developed over more than ten years through a collaboration with [Jarred Swalwell](https://armbrustlab.ocean.washington.edu/people/swalwell/) and [Professor Armbrust](https://armbrustlab.ocean.washington.edu/people/armbrust/).
+The SeaFlow cytometer was developed over more than ten years through a collaboration with [Jarred Swalwell](https://armbrustlab.ocean.washington.edu/people/swalwell/) and [Pr.
+Virginia Armbrust](https://armbrustlab.ocean.washington.edu/people/armbrust/).
 This journey involved several iterations and refinements to achieve its current advanced capabilities.

 **Key Features and Benefits**: